The Fair Maid of the West: Privateering

 As part of her efforts to counter Spain's dominance in the Americas and Europe, Elizabeth I authorized numerous privateers (state-sanctioned pirates known as Sea Dogs) to attack Spanish shipping and settlements.
 The Anglo-Dutch capture and sack of Cádiz, Spain, which privateer Sir Francis Drake participated in, is directly referenced the first lines of the play, and scholars have analyzed how the play references Drake, privateering, its advantages and the relationship between Elizabeth I and state-sanctioned piracy.

 In the play, when Bess (in not a dissimilar manner to Drake) takes to the sea as part of a privateering expedition against the Spanish, she addresses the fact that her fellow privateers are acting in the name of their queen.
 According to scholar Barbara Fuchs, "Bess's expedition reflects some of the ambiguities between piracy and privateering".
 Ensuring the loyalty of privateers was a paramount concern for European governments of the period, as suspicions abounded that once a privateer had acquired enough wealth they could abandon the cause they were serving, possibly to enter into the service of another nation.
 In order to secure their loyalty, Elizabeth I frequently bestowed valuable gifts that symbolized and uplifted her image and reign to her privateers, most notably Sir Francis Drake.

 The Drake Jewel, appearing in two of Francis Drake's portraits, both painted by Flemish artist Marcus Gheeraerts the Younger in 1591 and 1594, is an example of Elizabeth I's gifts and the valuable ties of personal and political relationship they created.
 Currently on loan in the Victoria and Albert Museum in London, the Drake Jewel is a locket composed of enameled gold decorated with inset diamonds, rubies, and a hanging cluster of pearls.
 The exterior is an intaglio cut dual cameo of sardonyx; the bust of an African male in profile superimposed over that of a European female.
-The interior of the locket cover is a phoenix, one of Elizabeth I's emblems, and the interior of the locket itself holds a miniature portrait of Elizabeth I, painted by English goldsmith Nicholas Hillard.
+The interior of the locket cover is a phoenix, one of Elizabeth I's emblems, and the interior of the locket itself holds a miniature portrait of Elizabeth I, painted by English goldsmith Nicholas Hilliard.
 Bestowed as a sign of Elizabeth I's favor and Drake's favorable standing with her, the jewel and the portrait it contained, to be worn on his person, was a continuing representation of his loyalty, devotion, and allegiance to the Crown.